 University of Guelph: Professor, School of Rural Planning and Development and Geography Dr John Kennelly

-Department of Agricultural, Food and Nutritional Science University of Alberta DENMARK
+Department of Agricultural, Food and Nutritional Science University of Alberta

 Mr Allan Andersen